Kev-Ose/Front_End-Lagos-y-Volcanes/README.md

-# Lagos y Volcanes - Restaurant Website
+# Lagos y Volcanes - V1

 Welcome to **Lagos y Volcanes**, a modern and responsive restaurant website designed to showcase the unique dining experience offered by this unique Nicaraguan restaurant in Brussels.
 This project is my first professional endeavor for a client and serves as a cornerstone of my portfolio as I pursue a career in software development.